 Do I need to apply?

 Any student who wants to attend a different school (district or charter) should participate in the open enrollment process.
 Most people apply during key transition grades, such as TK/K, 6 or 9, but you are able to participate in any grade if you wish to attend a different school.

 For district schools (OUSD), current students in 5th and 8th grade need to apply for the next grade, even if they already attend a “span school” that offers the next grade and they want to continue at the same school.
 Students attending Pre-K classes in OUSD’s Early Childhood Education Programs who want to attend an OUSD school for TK or Kindergarten will also need to apply.

-For charter schools, generally, if you and your child is happy at their current school and you plan to attend the same school next year (and that school offers the next grade level) you do not need to participate in the open enrollment process.
-We do recommend you check with your school to see if there’s anything you need to do to confirm for the next school year.
+For charter schools, generally, if you and your child are happy with your current school choice and you plan to attend the same school next year (and that school offers the next grade level), you do not need to participate in the open enrollment process.
+We do recommend you check with your school to see if there’s anything you need to do to confirm enrollment for the next school year.

 My child has special needs.
 Can I participate in this process?